invenio - how to research, order and cite archival material

 In invenio you can search for records using either the “Navigierende Suche” (navigating research) or keywords, which can also refer to specific record groups, and view digitised files.

-You can find out which files have already been digitised here (in German).
+You can find out which files have already been digitised here.
 All information on how to conduct a search is available in invenio in the menu “Hilfe” (help).
 Our research guidelines (in German) also offer useful tips.

 Especially concerning the question of which record groups might be of relevance to you we recommend that you, apart from doing a keyword search, also consult the additional information on each record group, which you can find, for example, under “Bestandsgeschichte" (history of the record group) or “inhaltliche Charakterisierung" (subjects of the files).